microbus-io/fabric/docs/howto/quick-start.md

 git clone https://github.com/microbus-io/fabric
 ```

-Note: it is recommended to clone the code into a directory structure that mirrors the package structure.
+It is recommended to clone the code into a directory structure that mirrors the package structure.

-## Setup and Run the Development Environment
+### Setup and Run the Development Environment

 The `Microbus` framework depends on a few third-party services: